FreddyTF/QuantumBiscuit/abstract.md

-This is the abstract

 [//]: <> (Freddy Initial Experiment)

+After basics about quantum computing which is required to understand the following, there comes a detailed explanation of the Quantum Biscuit Tester.
+We describe a realisation of this experiment in qiskit and analyse the result.
+From a phsyical point of view about the experiment we improve the experiment by adapting components of the quantum biscuit tester and using the quantum zeno effect.
-Detailed Explanation of the Quantum Biscuit Tester.
-Analysis of the Implemenation by Maria Volaris.
+After that, there comes an analysis of our own new improvement and the improvements by Maria Volaris.
-Development of own quantum circuit to improve performance.
-Analysis and critical reflextion of improvememnts by Maria Volaris

 [//]: <> (Niklas Optimization)
 To achieve better probability results it is necessary to optimize Soft- and Hardware.